 How to support staff across all departments to design quality online courses

 The sudden shift to online forced university staff to rethink and redesign classes often with little experience or knowledge of remote teaching.
-Helen Carmichael and Bobbi Moore explain how Southampton University supported all faculties to ensure high quality online courses
+Helen Carmichael and Bobbi Moore explain how the University of Southampton supported all faculties to ensure high-quality online courses

 You may also like